thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "ChainOrRpc" which is marked as @internal constructor(network: ChainOrRpc | SignerOrProvider, options?: SDKOptions, storage?: IStorage);
     deployer: ContractDeployer;
+    // Warning: (ae-incompatible-release-tags) The symbol "fromPrivateKey" is marked as @beta, but its signature references "ChainOrRpc" which is marked as @internal
+    //
+    // @beta
+    static fromPrivateKey(privateKey: string, network: ChainOrRpc, options?: SDKOptions): ThirdwebSDK;
+    // Warning: (ae-incompatible-release-tags) The symbol "fromSigner" is marked as @beta, but its signature references "ChainOrRpc" which is marked as @internal
+    //
+    // @beta
+    static fromSigner(signer: Signer, network?: ChainOrRpc, options?: SDKOptions): ThirdwebSDK;
     // @internal (undocumented)
     getBuiltInContract<TContractType extends ContractType = ContractType>(address: string, contractType: TContractType): ContractForContractType<TContractType>;
     // @beta